zvjaceslavs/intshare/Power_(UPS)/Others/template_universal_ups_snmp_(rfc-1628)/5.0/README.md

 # UPS RFC 1628 SNMP

-## Description

-## Overview There is a UPS SNMP template for UPS with rfc-1628 support.
-Tested with: * APC SURTD3000XLI with APC Network Management Card 2 (AP9630) * APC SRT3000RMXLI with APC Network Management Card 2 (AP9630) * EATON (PowerWare) 9125-6000g with ConnectUPS Web/SNMP Card. ## Author Sergey Morozov

 ## Overview

 There is a UPS SNMP template for UPS with rfc-1628 support.
 Tested with: